Blaizzy/mlx-embeddings/docs/Manpage.md

   * An arbitrary file:
     Homebrew can install formulae from a local path.
 It can point to either a formula file or a bottle.
-    Prefix relative paths with `./` to prevent them being interpreted as a formula or tap name.
+    Prefix relative paths with `./` to prevent them from being interpreted as a formula or tap name.

 ## SPECIFYING CASKS